 Raleigh philanthropist Gordon Smith saw the value in the MMTIC® and had a vision of bringing it into North Carolina schools.
 He shared this vision in 2016 with Muriel Summers, principal at Combs, who he knew would be open to trying something innovative in her school.
 Smith saw an alignment between Combs’ leadership model that utilized Stephen Covey’s 7 Habits of Highly Effective People® and MMTIC®.
-He funded the project that included certifying a few staff members to conduct the MBTI® and MMTIC®, hiring CAPT to train Combs teachers, and hiring the Friday Institute to measure the strategies employed in the initiative and the resulting outcomes.
+He funded the project that included certifying up to four staff members to conduct the MBTI® for teachers and MMTIC® for students.
+Betsy Styron, president and CEO of CAPT, provided funding for Murphy’s services to train all K-5 Combs teachers and selected and hired the Friday Institute to measure the strategies employed in the initiative and the resulting outcomes.

 In order to launch this initiative, Summers needed to get buy-in from her staff to see that the MMTIC® could align with their current leadership model.
 First, she asked all staff to take the MBTI®.
 Then she asked them to share their results.
 All results went up on a wall so everyone could view them.
 Once they could see everyone’s type preferences, it explained so much and shifted their perspectives of each other.

 “When we all did, as a staff, our types, and were able to work more effectively because of that, it was great,” said Traci Totherow, Combs’ magnet coordinator.
 “The way that [teachers] work together now is just unbelievable.
 They’re able to pull from each other’s strengths, and they know the stretches that each person on the team has, and they support one another in that.
 They’re able to work smarter in designing lesson plans and activities by pulling from each other’s strengths too.”